paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 Unfortunately, manufacturers of COTS boards usually do not provide any information.
 One possible solution to overcome this situation is to identify the EEE components of the board and to reconstruct the parts list by reverse engineering, through visual inspection for instance.
 As it is not possible to identify all characteristics of the components and to estimate the deratings, a simple and fast calculation based on a families count or part count methods is suggested instead of doing a complete part stress calculation.

 The families count prediction method considers all the components without distinguishing the different technologies.
 The part count prediction method considers all types of components with their various technologies.
-The method for calculating the reliability prediction of COTS boards with the families count and part count method is provided in paragraph {numref}`eee_4_3_5`.
+The method for calculating the reliability prediction of COTS boards with the families count and part count method is provided in {numref}`eee_4_3_5`.

 If it is not possible to apply the families or part count method due to specific concerns such as boards with potting or boards encapsulated in other systems, a reliability prediction based on calculation is not possible.
 The alternative is to perform the reliability prediction based on life tests of the COTS boards.